GigaSpaces-ProfessionalServices/CSM-Magic-Tools/17_TieredStorage/README.md

 19. Go to ops-ui Deploy space service as in step 5, then deploy the mirror service
 20. Repeat steps 6-15.

+To start Feeder:
+Build project jar with dependency and
+Run feeder by : java -jar feeder.jar 1000 xap-16.2.0